dgroomes/java-columnar-query-engine/README.md

     history here.
 Let's move on.
 Now I need flesh out the query API.
   * DONE Support multiple criteria for strings.
   * Support multiple criteria for ints.
 Note: if I take on this work now, I will implement it as another copy/paste change and the code will continue to suffer.
-If I consolidate the design and implementation first, while benefitting from a solid set of regression tests against an API that I'm also happy enough with (no need to change the API for now!) then the refactoring process will be safe/fun and then I come back and implement this task.
+If I consolidate the design and implementation first, while benefiting from a solid set of regression tests against an API that I'm also happy enough with (no need to change the API for now!) then the refactoring process will be safe/fun and then I come back and implement this task.
 I need to pay off this tech debt (it was a good debt).